CS370: Undergraduate Reading and Research

 The intent of the course is that you undertake an independent study of some interesting or challenging research area in computer science, preferably one related to my own research interests of computer security, automated reasoning, and contemporary issues in computing.
-If the topic you choose is too far outside my area of expertise, I may suggest that you consider taking the course with another supervising professor.
+If the topic you choose is too far outside my area of expertise, I will decline to supervise and suggest that you take the course with another supervising professor.

 Note: for this course, your research is not required to be novel or publishable.
 An acceptable project might be to survey the existing work on a specific research problem in some area of computer science, explaining the importance and history of the problem, and comparing and contrasting attempts to solve it.
 Obviously, I'd be delighted if you can solve open problems or write publishable research papers during the course of the semester, but that's too much to ask in an undergraduate course of this nature.